I find writing things helps to make your thoughts concrete and they start facing you instead of you facing them.

 That being said, there is something “transcendent” about writing down things that make you anxious, angry, or sinful if you will, and burn that thing to ashes, thus symbolically joining the real and the spiritual in an act that is more real than just “burning a piece of paper”… it can be a meta-real act.
 Just like the words on those papers became real as you wrote them, they stopped being a figment of one’s imagination and subconscious… in the same way they are put to ashes, burned and being made forgettable as you have them let go.
 This gives you a way to let go.
 It’s as though you make an offering, or have a pact with God, something that is real in both realms of existence.

 I guess a prayer is something similar, only that it is a verbal actualization of our thoughts.
 The process is similar insofar as you make thoughts go out into the open by saying them out-loud.
 Sure, there’s a place for a silent prayer, though it seems to me, that the spoken word has more power than just a thinking word, which is boxed in from the outside world.
 A prayer thus is a real conversation with divine, it’s a process where one can talk in freedom.
 It’s the freedom of that expression that enables you the growth, the possibility to see the dangers of your path, of sin, of deceit.
-If you listen to yourself carefully, you’ll know what will build you up and what will put you down.
+If you listen to yourself carefullyand even moreso if you listen to God, you’ll know what will build you up and what will put you down.
 It is as though you’re really talking to someone.
 Thus prayer is once again an act, that is real in both realms of existence: spiritual and natural.

 God can thus speak to you and give you closure.
 God can thus direct you.
 He may use a person, whom you entrust with your words, or He may simply be there, give you counsel through the very medium you chose to think through.